PHYLUM – PORIFERA

 Common Examples: Ascaris (Round Worm), Wuchereria (Filaria worm), Ancylostoma (Hookworm).

-Habit and Habitat: The annelids are aquatic or terrestrial.
+The annelids are aquatic or terrestrial.
 The aquatic annelids are found in marine and freshwater habitats.
 Most of them are free-living, while some can be parasitic.
 Organ system level organization is present.
 Body is bilaterally symmetrical, coelomate and triploblastic.
 The body is metamerically symmetrical.
 The body is distinctly divided into segments or metameres.
+Segmentation is external as well as internal with serial repitition of at least some organs.

 Longitudinal and circular muscles are present to help in locomotion.
 Aquatic annelida possess lateral appendages (parapodia) which facilitates swimming, e.g. Nereis.
 Closed circulatory system is present.
 Nephridia are present for excretion and osmoregulation.
 The neural system is composed of paired ganglia which are connected by lateral nerves to a double ventral nerve cord.